Pai Hsien-yung

-Kenneth Hsien-yung Pai (白先勇 (Pe̍h Sian-ióng, Bái Xiānyǒng, Pai Hsien-yung); born July 11, 1937) is a Chinese writer from Taiwan who has been described as a "melancholy pioneer".
+Kenneth Hsien-yung Pai (白先勇 (Pe̍h Sian-ióng, Bái Xiānyǒng, Pai Hsien-yung); born July 11, 1937) is a Taiwanese writer who has been described as a "melancholy pioneer".
 He was born in Guilin, Guangxi at the cusp of the Second Sino-Japanese War.
 Pai's father was the Kuomintang (KMT) general Bai Chongxi (Pai Chung-hsi), whom he later described as a "stern, Confucian father" with "some soft spots in his heart."
 Pai was diagnosed with tuberculosis at the age of seven, during which time he would have to live in a separate house from his siblings (of which he would have a total of nine).
 He lived with his family in Chongqing, Shanghai, and Nanjing before moving to the British-controlled Hong Kong in 1948 as CPC forces turned the tide of the Chinese Civil War.
 In 1952, Pai and his family resettled in Taiwan, where the KMT had relocated the Republic of China after defeat by the Communists in 1949.

 Chronology

 Pai studied in La Salle College, a Hong Kong Catholic boys' high school, until he left for Taiwan with his family.
-In 1956, Pai enrolled at National Cheng Kung University as a hydraulic engineering major, because he wanted to participate in the Three Gorges Dam Project.
+In 1956, Pai enrolled at National Cheng Kung University as a hydraulic engineering major because he wanted to participate in the Three Gorges Dam Project.
 The following year, he passed the entrance examination for the foreign literature department of National Taiwan University and transferred there to study English literature.
 In September 1958, after completing his first year of study, he published his first short story "Madame Ching" in the magazine Literature.
 Two years later, he collaborated with several NTU classmates—e.g., Chen Ruoxi, Wang Wen-hsing, Ouyang Tzu—to launch Modern Literature (Xiandai wenxue), in which many of his early works were published.
 He was also known to frequent the Cafe Astoria in Taipei.

-Pai went abroad in 1963 to study literary theory and creative writing at the University of Iowa in the Iowa Writers' Workshop.
-That same year, Pai's mother, the parent with whom Pai had the closest relationship, died, and it was this death to which Pai attributes the melancholy that pervades his work.
+Pai went to the US in 1963 to study literary theory and creative writing at the University of Iowa in the Iowa Writers' Workshop.
+That same year, Pai's mother, the parent with whom Pai had the closest relationship, died, and he attributes this to the melancholy that pervades his work.
 After earning his M.A. from Iowa, he became a professor of Chinese literature at the University of California, Santa Barbara, and has resided in Santa Barbara ever since.
 Pai retired from UCSB in 1994.
 Pai's cousin is Hong Kong radio personality Pamela Peck.